sirkon/mad/README.md

 Installation:

-* prefered way via the dep
+* the prefered way is via the dep
     ```
     dep ensure -add github.com/sirkon/mad
     ```
-* via the go get, not recommended
+* using go get is not recommended, but still should work
     ```
     go get github.com/sirkon/mad
     ```